S3-working-group/s3-practical-guide/slides.md

 ## P5.3: Be The Change

+Lead by example.

-Lead by example, behave and act in the ways you would like others to behave and act.
+Behave and act in the ways you would like others to behave and act.

 ---